Bupa Arabia: Bupa Business

 Bupa Business is a group of products that Bupa Arabia has developed for small to medium businesses and corporations within the Saudi market.
 The product coverage is based on the basic Council of Cooperative Health Insurance (CCHI) product/policy guidelines, and customized to give a range of options.
 The available cover levels range from SR 500,000 to SR 600,000, and there is a choice of 7+ hospital networks.
 Bupa Business includes seven schemes: Diamond, Gold, Silver, Bronze, Blue, Green and White.

 Bupa for Saudi Families

-Bupa Family is designed for Saudi families who don't fall under Council of Cooperative Health Insurance (CCHI) enforcement within the Saudi market.
+Bupa Family is designed for Saudi families who do not fall under Council of Cooperative Health Insurance (CCHI) enforcement within the Saudi market.
 The available cover levels range from SR 75,000 to SR 250,000.
 Bupa Family includes four main schemes: Gold, Silver, Bronze and Blue.

 Bupa for Individuals

 Bupa for individuals is designed purely for expatriates working in Saudi Arabia that are not under the sponsorship of a company or establishment.
-Bupa Individual includes one scheme, Basic Green. which can be purchased through the website.
+Bupa Individual includes one scheme, Basic Green, which can be purchased through the website.